jcatapang/deepdrugsearch/index.md

 ## Support

 Having trouble with Deep Drug Search?
 Please e-mail Jasper Kyle Catapang through his [university e-mail address](mailto:jcatapang@up.edu.ph) or his [Github e-mail address](mailto:leeseojun17@naver.com).

+## Privacy Policy

+Installing and using the software, you agree to let Deep Drug Search obtain a machine identification number from your device in order to monitor licensing only.

 <br><br>
 [Back to top](https://leeseojun17.github.io/deepdrugsearch/)